 Once you begin processing sales through Square, payments will automatically be deducted from debit and credit card sales each day.

-Due to the aforementioned one-eighteenth rule, you should periodically check your repayment progress to make sure you’re on track to fulfill this requirement.
+Due to the aforementioned one-eighteenth rule, you should periodically check your repayment progress to ensure you’re on track to fulfill this requirement.
 You can easily do this via the “Capital” tab in your Square account.

 If you have extra cash, you can make a manual payment or pay off your entire loan at any time.
-Though manual payments won’t save on interest, you’ll have less concern about failing to pay off the full amount in eighteen months.
+Though manual payments won’t save on interest, you’ll be less concerned about failing to pay off the full amount in eighteen months.

 If you’re close to paying off your loan in full, Square may contact you about the second round of funding.
 Like your first loan, the offer will appear in the “Capital” tab of your account.
 You’ll also receive an email about the second loan.